-NOTE: During normal interrupt processing, interrupts are processed in the order in which they occur.
+NOTE: When all interrupts are low priority (the lower three bits of the IPR register are logic zero), the interrupt requested first will have high priority.
+Therefore, the first-request interrupt cannot be superceded by any other interrupt.
 If two or more interrupt requests are received simultaneously, the priority level is determined according to the standard interrupt priorities in Table 7-3 (the default priority assigned by hardware when the lower three IPR bits = "0").
 In this case, the higher-priority interrupt request is serviced and the other interrupt is inhibited.
 Then, when the high-priority interrupt is returned from its service routine by an IRET instruction, the inhibited service routine is started.